 As we approach the darker months of the year, here are some tips that may help your night driving:

 1. Visit your eye doctor.
 For years, I put off my doctor’s visit.
 I just kept holding things out at arm’s length to read.
-Finally, I got tired of this, and as I already mentioned, I have glasses everywhere.
+Finally, I got tired of this, and went in.

-Our ability to see at night changes as we age.
-At 45, I need four times more light to drive at night than when I was 19.
+Unfortunately, our ability to see at night changes as we age.
+At 45, we need four times more light to drive at night than when were 19.
 At age 55, it takes eight times as long to recover from glare than at age 16.
 Start adding cataracts and degenerative eyes diseases to the mix, and night driving becomes very difficult.

 2. Dim your dashboard.
 I recently drove a company vehicle to a conference.
 Because of an early-morning start, I traveled the night before.
 The dashboard was so bright, it made it difficult to see, so I had to use the dimmer switch.
 Up until this point, I never used a dimmer switch before.
 After doing some research, I learned that a bright dashboard could hinder your forward vision.
 Try adjusting the dashboard lights the next time you’re driving at night.